sravya2607/smartdiet/README.md

 # Sync Gradle files and connect your emulator or device

 # Run the app
-📌 Ensure Firebase is properly configured with your own credentials in google-services.json.

 📌 Future Enhancements
 🧠 AI-powered meal planning